-All screened out, unsubstantiated, and substantiated determinations by DCF meet the definition of an adverse incident and are entered into the AIR system for remediation and follow-up.
+All DCF determinations received by KDADS (screened in and screened out) are considered screened in adverse incidents by KDADS and are entered into the AIR system by KDADS for remediation and follow-up.
+The DCF determination informs KDADS' on the appropriate investigation and remediation steps that should be taken by the MCOs.
+For additional clarification, KDADS utilizes "screened in" classification to indicate that the incident meets the definition of an adverse incident and requires follow-up.
 For incidents that require follow-up, KDADS staff assign a level of severity to each screened in adverse incident.
 Depending on the level of severity, KDADS will determine if the incident should require a corrective action plan (CAP), as appropriate, and contact the MCO.
 MCO CAP remediation efforts and required completion dates are monitored by the appropriate KDADS staff.
-A finding of screened in is given to reports that meet the statutory requirements for a DCF investigation, while screed out does not meet the statutory requirements for a DCF investigation.
-The significance of the DCF determination of screened in or out status is that, DCF is statutorily responsible for all Abuse, Neglect, Exploitation and Fiduciary Abuse investigation in accordance with K.S.A.
-39-1433 and K.S.A.
-38-2226.